How to tune a fiddle

 - Follow the same process each time you tune your fiddle.
 Loosen each string in turn before tuning it, so you are always tuning from flat to in-tune.
 This will also help to reduce the risk of breaking a string.

 It can be helpful to hear the string you are tuning along with another note that’s in tune.
-When you’re able to play chords on the fiddle, you can follow this process: tune A string, then while you are tuning the D string play a chord with the D and the adjacent open A string.
+If you’re already able to play chords on the fiddle, you can follow this process: tune A string as above, then while you are tuning the D string play a chord with the D and the adjacent open A string.
 Once the D is in tune, play a chord with the open D string while you are tuning the G. The A string can also be used for a chord while tuning the E string.

 - Once you think you have 2 adjacent strings in tune, try playing the start of a tune that you know really well, that begins with a fifth jump, and start on the 2 tuned open strings.
 Twinkle Twinkle Little Star works well!
 Listen to that opening interval, and see if you can hear if it’s in tune or not.